 the balance after each transaction.

 Each withdrawal must be signed by the member.
-If the member is unable to sign when funds are being withdrawn from his/her trust fund, the transaction or receipt must be signed by a witness or signed receipts indicating the purpose for which any withdrawn funds were spent, the date of expenditure and the amount spent.
+If the member is unable to sign when funds are being withdrawn from his or her trust fund, the transaction or receipt must be signed by a witness or signed receipts indicating the purpose for which any withdrawn funds were spent, the date of expenditure and the amount spent.
 The receipt must be signed by the person responsible for the funds and the member.
-If the member is unable to sign his/her name, a witness must sign the transaction or receipt.
+If the member is unable to sign his or her name, a witness must sign the transaction or receipt.

 distribute the interest earned on any pooled interest banking account in one of the following options: